 You can buy turquoise jewelry from a number of jewelers online.
 Try these links for some good deals and offers.

 - Bernardine.com offers a wide range of designer turquoise jewelry pieces with stones sourced in Arizona, New Mexico, Iran and Afghanistan.
 Most of the pieces are combined with other gemstones, such as opals and emeralds, and set in silver.
-This store has a 7-day return policy on all non custom orders.

 Since turquoise is less durable than many other gemstones, your jewelry requires a little special care to protect and maintain its original beauty.